-Here are all of the times Sen. Cory Gardner has voted with Trump against our environment
+Senator Cory Gardner keeps voting with Trump against our environment

 - For Scott Pruitt to lead the Environmental Protection Agency.

-This was in spite of hundreds of calls to his office, protests outside of his office, and social media campaigns against him.
-Pruitt has denied manmade climate change and is known for his many lawsuits against the EPA.
+In spite of hundreds of calls to his office, protests outside of his office, and social media campaigns, Gardner supported Scott Pruitt.
+Pruitt has denied man-made climate change and is known for his many lawsuits against the EPA.
 Now he is the head of the agency.

 2. For Rick Perry to be Secretary of Energy.

 Perry’s famous slip where he forgot the Department of Energy was one of the agencies he wanted to eliminate is not even his biggest disqualifier for being Secretary of Energy.
-He has ignored the consensus around climate science and has many financial ties to energy companies, yet Congress approved him for the position.
+He has ignored the consensus around climate science and has many financial ties to energy companies, yet Congress — and Sen. Gardner — approved him for the position.

 3. For Rex Tillerson, the CEO of Exxon Mobil, to be Secretary of State.